 [Motion 85, [9] and [26]]

-Do you agree that in BW ≤ 160MHz, the EHT-SIG content channel for Multiple user transmission is configured as following?
+In BW ≤ 160MHz, the EHT-SIG content channel for multiple user transmission is configured as follows:

-A EHT-SIG content channel is composed of a 20 MHz frequency segment.
+An EHT-SIG content channel is composed of a 20 MHz frequency segment.

-EHT-SIG content channels carry EHT-SIG common information and the user-specific information.
+EHT-SIG content channels carry EHT-SIG common information and user-specific information.

-The EHT-SIG field consists of the two EHT-SIG content channels in each 80MHz
+The EHT-SIG field consists of two EHT-SIG content channels in each 80MHz.

 The content channels (i.e., CC1 and CC2) per each 80MHz may carry different information.